Skip to content

 A journey to the Western Front is not complete without a visit to The CWGC Visitor Centre.
 If you’ve ever wondered how the CWGC commemorates the Commonwealth casualties from World War One & Two, The CWGC Experience offers an opportunity to discover more and see our staff in action.

-Located in the heart of the battlefields of The Great War, The CWGC Visitor Centre is an easy drive away from some of the most iconic locations along the Old Front Line.
+Located in the heart of the battlefields of The First World War, The CWGC Visitor Centre is an easy drive away from some of the most iconic locations along the Old Front Line.

 From the story of how we still recover and rebury the dead today, to the skilled artisan craftsmen at work maintaining the world's most impressive and recognisable war monuments and memorials.
 Free audio-guides and guided tours will tell you everything you need to know about our remarkable organisation and its role in France and around the world.